fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

 * ``estimate_lemaire_energy``: Lemaire-aligned analytical forward inference energy;
 * ``estimate_neuromc_runtime_energy``: runtime NeuroMC-style energy;
 * ``estimate_spikesim_energy``: runtime SpikeSim-style Conv2d energy.

-They do not answer the same question.
-Their intended use and boundaries are:

 .. list-table::
     :header-rows: 1